-Our hospital has eight larger labour, delivery and postpartum rooms so mom and her support person can remain in the same room for the duration of her stay.
+Our hospital has eight large labour, delivery and postpartum rooms, so mom and support person can remain in the same room for the duration of their stay.

-Caesarian Sections are performed in the Operating Birthing Suite.
-The immediate recovery care will be provided in the patient’s room in the Birthing Unit or in the Post Anesthetic Recovery Room (PACU).
+Caesarean sections are performed in the Operative Birthing Suite on our unit.
+The immediate recovery care will be provided in the patient’s room on the Birthing Unit or in the Post Anesthesia Care Unit (PACU).

-After the delivery the health care team will support the mother by offering maximum opportunity to learn about self and baby care, and to begin to become comfortable in the new role as a parent.
-The typical length of stay after a vaginal birth is 24 to 48hrs and following a Cesarean Section birth 48 to 60hrs.
+After delivery, the health care team will support the mother by offering maximum opportunity to learn about self and baby care, and to become comfortable in their new role as a parent.
+The minimum length of stay after a vaginal or caesarean birth is 24-hours and discharge will take place when mom and baby are medically stable.

-Once mother and baby are ready for discharge from the hospital, they are given a follow-up appointment at the Maternal Newborn Clinic.
-This appointment will occur within 72 hours of discharge from the hospital.
+Once mother and baby are ready for discharge from the hospital, they are offered a follow-up appointment at the Maternal Newborn Clinic.
+This appointment will occur within 24-72 hours of discharge from the hospital.
 Postpartum adjustment support and education as well as infant feeding and assessment are some of the services offered at the clinic.
-Linkages with community partners and support services, as the patients needs indicate, can be initiated at this visit.
+Links with community partners and support services, as the patients needs indicate, can be initiated at this visit.